SaruMan64/neov-mono/README.md

-# my-vim
+# Neov Mono
-My vim template
+This is my neovim config.